 In order to get back on track, you have to know you’re off track in the first place.
 That’s why it’s just as important to know when you don’t feel like you.

 We talked before about physical and emotional symptoms that show up.
 What are those for you?
-What do you think, hear or feel?
+What do you think, hear, or feel?

 Notice.
-Pay attention to these ‘early warning signals’ your mind and body are sending you.
+Pay attention to these early warning signals your mind and body are sending you.

-5. Look at your core values
+5. Look at Your Core Values

 Do you know what’s most important to you?
 How can you reprioritize and put those things first?
 If one of your core values is family, how can you live that more?

-6. Use your talents
+6. Use Your Talents

-Some people are very clear about their purpose, others are still searching.
+Some people are very clear about their purpose, while others are still searching.
 I know this is a big one.

-8. Focus on taking care of all of you
+8. Focus on Taking Care of All of You

 Get back to basics with healthy eating and living.
-Focus on your overall wellness.
-Take care of your body.
+Focus on your overall wellness, and take care of your body.

 I’m a big advocate of a healthy body.
-While I believe this piece is important, it’s also important to note that you could work days and years on your health, nutrition, hydration, etc. But if you don’t take a step back and look at the energetic pieces of you, you’re not going to make much progress.
+While I believe this piece is important, it’s also important to note that you could work days and years on your health, nutrition, hydration, etc, but if you don’t take a step back and look at the energetic pieces of you, you’re not going to make much progress.

 Was it hiking outdoors?
 Being with friends?
 Sitting in the library reading a good book?
 Doing absolutely nothing at all?

-We try so hard to please, to meet expectations, to make others happy or to fit in.
+We try so hard to please, to meet expectations, to make others happy, or to fit in.
 Much about being true to you is about what you let go of as much as what you hold on to.

-As you might imagine, you don’t have to do all 11 of these to get back on track.
+As you might imagine, you don’t have to do all 10 of these to get back on track.
 Just one step in the right direction will start to lead you home.

 If you’re not sure, read them again, and see which one(s) have that magnetic pull.
-Your core self knows which one of these is the next right thing to focus on for YOU.
+Your core self knows which one of these is the next right thing to focus on for you.

-Featured photo credit: finda via finda.photo
+Featured photo credit: Eye for Ebony via unsplash.com